 The Schuyler New American Standard Bible (NASB) represents the cutting edge of quality Bible publishing.
-Now in its 2nd Edition, the Schuyler NASB was the first Bible in a series known as the Quentel.
+The Schuyler NASB was the first Bible in a series known as the Quentel.
 (Peter Quentel published the first copies of Tyndale’s New Testament in Cologne Germany in 1525).
-This typesetting (Quentel) now includes the ESV & NKJV.
-The KJV will have a similar design but will be called the Canterbury Edition.
+This typesetting (Quentel) now includes the ESV, NKJV, and NIV (CSB in 2020).
+The KJV has a similar design in the Canterbury Edition.

 What is distinctive about the Quentel series?
 First, the typesetting is unique and designed to accommodate several important interests at the same time.
 The first important feature is perhaps the most obvious – legibility – our choice of a font family – Milo with a 11 point font with line matching produces a Bible that is easy and even a delight to read.
 The footnotes and cross references are likewise legible.
 We have found that often a book is designed with everything in mind but legibility!
 We were determined that everything can be read – including the references.

 Another important feature of this series is the careful choice of paper.
 Part of the philosophy of the Quentel series is that paper quality is a highly significant part of Bible craft.
 High quality paper produces a more legible text; it is the platform for the Bible text itself and is thus perhaps the most important part of the Bible material.
 In high quality Bible production paper quality is often overlooked in favor of the more visible cover material.